-14.1 Understanding the Word Query Configuration
+13.1.
+Understanding the Word Query Configuration

 Basic search of words and phrases in MarkLogic Server is based on the query constructor cts:word-query.
 You can control the behavior of these basic searches by changing the database configuration for word query.
 You can exclude and/or include elements from word queries, and you can add extra indexing options compared to the options configured in the database configuration.
-This section describes the options available in the word query configuration and includes the following parts:
+This section describes the options available in the word query configuration.